Heteroscedastic Temporal Variational Autoencoder For Irregular Time Series: Experiments

 \paragraph{Ablation Results:} Table \ref{table:ablation} shows the results of ablating several different components of the HeTVAE model and training procedure.
 The first row shows the results for the full proposed approach.
 The HeTVAE - ALO ablation shows the result of removing the augmented learning objective and training the model only using the ELBO.
 This results in an immediate drop in performance on PhysioNet.
 HeTVAE - DET removes the deterministic pathway from the model, resulting in a performance drop on both MIMIC-III and PhysioNet.
-HeTVAE - DET - ALO removes both augmented training and the deterministic path leading to large performance drops on both data sets.
-Interestingly, we can see that removing the probabilistic pathway and augmented training using HeTVAE - PROB - ALO has a much less severe effect on MIMIC-III.
-HeTVAE - INT - DET - ALO removes the deterministic pathway, augmented training and intensity pathway from the UnTAND module.
-The final ablation removes all of these features as well as the heteroscedastic output, making the model equivalent to the HTVAE mTAN and accounting for the largest drop in performance on PhysioNet.
+HeTVAE - INT removes the intensity encoding pathway from the UnTAND module.
+It results in a large drop in performance on both datasets.
+HeTVAE - HET- ALO removes the heteroscedastic layer and the augmented learning objective (since the augmented learning objective is introduced to improve the learning in the presence of heteroscedastic layer), resulting in a highly significant drop on both datasets.
 These results show that all of the components included in the proposed model contribute to improved model performance.
+We provide more ablation results in Appendix \ref{sec:ablations} and discuss hyperparameter selection in Appendix \ref{sec:hyperparamters}.